-When people think of pest control, they normally think of cockroaches, ants, termites, silverfish and other creepy-crawlies that we find in and around our homes and businesses from time to time.
+When people think of pest control, they normally think of cockroaches, ants, wasps, silverfish and other creepy-crawlies that we find in and around our homes and businesses from time to time.
 Colorado Pest Management certainly does our fair share of pest control for these pests, but we also handle critters that people don’t normally think of, such as birds, squirrels, and other outdoor animals, as pests.
 It is precisely when these animals cease to live outdoors, and move into your home, garage or business that you may need help from Colorado Pest Management to get wildlife out and keep it out!
 We offer a wildlife control and exclusion service to control wildlife such as squirrels, raccoons, skunks, bats, and voles.
 When you have a wildlife issue anywhere along the front range, from the Colorado Pest Management is the best pest control company to call for safe, non-toxic pest control.
 We service Elizabeth, Parker, Littleton, Aurora, Englewood, Lakewood, Denver, Boulder, Longmont, Loveland, and Fort Collins.

 If you have lived in Colorado for any amount of time, you know that coexisting with wildlife is part of the package.
 We often see deer, elk, bighorn sheep, prairie dogs and the like, and they are wonderful to see and photograph, but when the smaller variety of furry Coloradans start to make a home on your property, it’s time to act.
 You may think they are harmless and cute, but they can pose a danger and should be removed and re-homed somewhere away from people.
 In this week’s blog, we’ll look at a few of the more common wildlife problems we have in along the Front Range, namely raccoons.